CultureCounts/API-examples/README.md

 ```

 You need to add auth token in each request header else request will not be considered from active user.
-Authtoken and csrftoken can be fetched by requesting on `/api/auth/status/`
+Authtoken can be fetched by requesting on `/api/auth/status/`

 Auth status will return same response that we get after login request: